Learning an instrument at any age is highly recommended. However, instrumental and piano practice tips for adults are different to children.

 Perform outside the Music or Piano Practice Room.

-While you might want to be a professional musician, performing to others is an invaluable way to make progress.
+While you might want to be a professional musician, performing for others is an invaluable way to make progress.
 You learn a lot about yourself when performing, and you’ll bring joy to the hearts of everyone who listens.

 If it’s too overwhelming to play by yourself, perform in an ensemble or duet.
 When you step outside your comfort zone, you often achieve so much more.
 Having a performance deadline focuses the mind for many people.